ABC trial

-The ABC Trial was a United Kingdom trial conducted in the 1970s, of three men for offences under Section 2 (wrongful communication of information) and (as dropped during the trial) of one of these men, a scholarly journalist, for an offence under Section 1 (imparting information which might be useful to an enemy for a purpose prejudicial to the safety or interests of the state) of the Official Secrets Act 1911.
+R v Aubrey, Berry and Campbell, better known as the ABC Trial, was a trial conducted in the United Kingdom in the 1970s, of three men for offences under the Official Secrets Act 1911.
 The men were two libertarian journalists of a similar political viewpoint as much of the Labour government, and a resigned GCHQ source seeking to heighten scrutiny of government-authorised wire-tapping and limit the work of the American espionage agency, the CIA, in Britain.
-These aims were furthered in the following two decades achieved through detailed parliamentary scrutiny into and regular reports as to the work of security services, a Freedom of Information Committee and regulation of wire-tapping.
-Aside from very limited reportage from the Central Criminal Court, its early analysis comes in the account of one of its investigative-journalist defendants, Duncan Campbell, in the annual journal Socialist Register.
+These aims were furthered in the following two decades through detailed parliamentary scrutiny into and regular reports as to the work of security services, a Freedom of Information Act and regulation of wire-tapping.
+Aside from limited reportage from the Central Criminal Court, early analysis of the case comes in the account of one of its investigative-journalist defendants, Duncan Campbell, in the annual journal Socialist Register.

 Background

-London magazine Time Out in 1976, through the writings of the first and third defendants, published a two-page account of GCHQ called "The Wiretappers", this was among other evidence collected and imparted by the defendants as to how GCHQ operates from year-to-year including gathered evidence, such as photographs of radio masts, of its physical apparatus.
+London magazine Time Out, through the writings of the first and third defendants, published in 1976 a two-page account of GCHQ called "The Eavesdroppers".
+This and other material collected and imparted by the defendants showed how GCHQ operated from year-to-year; they gathered evidence, such as photographs of radio masts, of its physical apparatus.

 By statute, the Attorney General needed to condone the prosecution for it to proceed; he did so.

-The case took place from September to November 1978 – still in an era of vital surveillance to counter ongoing threats due to the Cold War and from Irish and Northern Irish dissident republicans.
+The case took place from September to November 1978, in an era of surveillance to counter ongoing threats due to the Cold War and from Irish and Northern Irish dissident republicans.
 Conviction of some form was assured as all parties could not deny a small amount of classified information had been communicated and no tenable argument of the law as to freedom of information such as on the basis of freedom of expression was raised.

 The Watergate scandal in the US, exposed by investigative journalists, showed the effectiveness of press reporting of the activities of secret government agencies.
 President Nixon had repeatedly claimed that the requirements of national security overrode the public's right to know, and this had been exposed by the press, Senate and Congress, to have been driven by his desire to cover up criminal activity.

 Summary

+All three men were charged with wrongful communication of information under section 2 of the Official Secrets Act.
+Campbell was also charged with an offence under section 1 of the Act: imparting information which might be useful to an enemy for a purpose prejudicial to the safety or interests of the state.
+This second charge was dropped before the close of the trial, the judge stating they were "oppressive in the circumstances".

 The trial was held in Court 1 of the Central Criminal Court.
-It was against the defendants: Crispin Aubrey, John Berry and Duncan Campbell; Campbell also being subject for cuttings and photographs gathered to a Section 1 charge, dropped before the close of the trial, the judge stating they were "oppressive in the circumstances".
-Aubrey was a journalist for Time Out, John Berry was a former Corporal in signals intelligence (SIGINT), and Duncan Campbell was an investigative journalist.
+It was against three defendants: